 I recommend skipping the breadcrumb step if making vegan.

-Top the tartlets with the 1 tsp of crumbled vegan feta cheese and some thyme once the tartlets have cooled for 3 minutes.
+Top the tartlets with the 1 teaspoon of crumbled vegan feta cheese and some thyme once the tartlets have cooled for 3 minutes.

 Serving the tartlets